Rodovid Bank

-OJSC "Rodovid Bank" (Ukrainian: РОДОВІД БАНК) was a universal commercial bank providing its services for private individuals and legal entities throughout Ukraine.
-The bank was established in 1990 as JSCB “Percombank”, and in 2004 its name was changed for OJSC "Rodovid Bank" within the rebranding program.
+Rodovid Bank (Ukrainian: РОДОВІД БАНК) was a Ukrainian commercial bank providing its services to private individuals and companies throughout Ukraine.
+The bank operated from 1990 until 2016 when it was declared insolvent in.

+The bank was established in 1990 as JSCB “Percombank”.
+In 2004 its name was changed for OJSC "Rodovid Bank" within the rebranding program.
 In 2009 the state acquired 99.97% of the shares in Rodovid Bank, as a result of a government bailout.

-On February 25, 2016 the Ministry of Finance and National Bank of Ukraine have decided to cease the bank remaining operations declaring it insolvent and transferred under the jurisdiction of the Deposit Guarantee Fund.
+On February 25, 2016 the Ministry of Finance and the National Bank of Ukraine decided to cease the banks remaining operations declaring it insolvent and transferred it to the jurisdiction of the Deposit Guarantee Fund.